 What about vegetables?

-However This Author (AW) is not entirely against plant(s), as they contain phenols, flavonoids and minerals one would consider a necessity on a low carbohydrate regiment.
-In order to obtain enough micronutrients from it, however it must be served in a high enough quantity.
+However This Author (AW) is not entirely against plant(s).
+As they contain phenols, flavonoids and minerals one consider a necessity on a low carbohydrate regiment.
+In order to obtain enough micronutrients however, is where it becomes nuanced discussion on cooking and preparation.

-But even before that – an obstacle to overcome here is the digestibility factor.
-That is where cooking becomes a non-negotiable necessity.
-As one can readily attest ~ that cooked vegetables digest far more easily than that of raw or uncooked, salads.
+As one can readily attest ~ cooked vegetables digest FAR more easily than that of raw or uncooked, salads.

 Irrespective, in terms of priority of consumption in any feature meal, there is no hard and fast rule when it comes to “ideally” consuming vegetables in terms of timing and/or priority.